malaneko/06_CodeQuiz/README.md

 INFO:

 Acceptance Criteria
-GIVEN I am taking a code quiz
+/GIVEN I am taking a code quiz
-WHEN I click the start button
+/WHEN I click the start button
 THEN a timer starts and I am presented with a question WHEN I answer a question
 THEN I am presented with another question